esatisfaction/esat-cs-cart/README.md

-## e-satisfaction CSCart Plugin
+## e-satisfaction CS-Cart Plugin

-### e-satisfaction Version

-This branch is working only with e-satisfaction v1.0.

 ### Compatibility

 This branch is compatible with the following CSCart versions:
 * `CSCart v4.10.3`

+If you are working on the e-satisfaction v1.0, you should check [legacy-1.0](https://github.com/esatisfaction/esat-cs-cart/tree/legacy-1.0).

 ### Installation